 What makes for interesting photography?
 Is it the subject?
 Or the way the photo is framed?
-Does it have something to do with the play of the light and shadow in a photo?
+Does it have something to do with the play of the light and shadows in a photo?

-In other words, interesting photography is highly subjective and in this article, we’ll explain interesting photography is exactly and share tips for making your photos more compelling, regardless of your style and topic.
+- photography tips for making your photos more compelling, regardless of your style and topic;

 What Is Interesting Photography?